 Alfalfa (Medicago sativa) is a crop that is also known as the “Queen of the Forages.”
 It is primarily grown in northwestern states such as Idaho, Oregon, Wyoming, Washington and some parts of Nevada and California.1 Historically, the alfalfa plant was discovered by Arabian horsemen who noticed that their horses gained a boost in energy and performance once it was eaten.
 People who ate alfalfa also received similar benefits, which helped spread its reputation around the world.

 What does alfalfa look like?
 Fully grown, it produces flowers that have one-sided clusters, with each cluster having 10 to 20 purple petals with a leguminous shape.
-Alfalfa can also grow up to a meter tall, and their roots can stretch up to 15 meters downwards, making them resilient to droughts.
+Alfalfa can also grow up to a meter (3.2 feet) tall, and their roots can spread as much as 15 meters (49.2 feet) down into the ground, making them resilient to droughts.
 The leaves are scattered among the stem, consisting of three leaflets that look like a clover.2

-Most parts of the alfalfa plant are edible, such as the roots, leaves and young shoots.
-Alternatively, alfalfa sprouts can also be grown, which are then added to various dishes for garnishing or used in place of salad greens.3
+Most parts of the alfalfa plant are edible, such as the leaves and young shoots.
+Alfalfa sprouts can be added to various dishes for garnishing or used in place of salad greens.3

 The Agricultural Uses of Alfalfa

-Among farmers, alfalfa is popular because it adds nitrogen to the soil, which helps negates the need to use nitrogen fertilizer.6 When crops are rotated, the nitrogen that the alfalfa left in the soil will be absorbed by the new crops, which can help improve harvest quality.
+For farmers, alfalfa is popular because it adds nitrogen to the soil, which helps negate the need to use nitrogen fertilizer.6 When crops are rotated, the nitrogen that the alfalfa left in the soil will be absorbed by the new crops, which can help improve harvest quality.
 It can also save farmers lots of money because they don’t have to purchase fertilizer anymore.7

-Alfalfa is classified as an insectary, which is a plant that attracts beneficial insects.
+Alfalfa is classified as an insectary, or a plant that attracts beneficial insects.
 Since there are plenty of parasitic insects that feed on crops, this can reduce the quality and quantity of the harvest.
-Planting alfalfa right bedside these crops can divert the parasitic insects into being consumed by the beneficial insects.
+Planting alfalfa beside endangered crops can divert the parasitic insects into being consumed by the beneficial insects that alfalfa attracts.
 Pesticide use can be avoided through this method as well.8

 The Various Health Benefits of Alfalfa Sprouts

-People can take advantage of alfalfa by consuming alfalfa sprouts, which, despite their small size, contain a concentration of various vitamins and mineral that can help provide the following health benefits:9
+People can take advantage of alfalfa by consuming alfalfa sprouts which, despite their small size, contain a concentration of various vitamins and minerals that can help provide the following health benefits:

-Research has shown that alfalfa sprouts contain high levels of vitamins C and B, as well as various compounds that can help reduce systematic inflammation throughout your body, prevent chronic disease and oxidative stress.
+• Reduce Inflammation Research has shown that alfalfa sprouts contain high levels of vitamins C11 which can help reduce systematic inflammation throughout your body, prevent chronic disease and oxidative stress.12

 How to Grow Alfalfa Sprouts